Azure/azure-powershell/src/Ssh/Ssh/help/Export-AzSshConfig.md

 # Export-AzSshConfig

 ## SYNOPSIS
-Exports SSH configuration file which can then be used by clients that support OpenSSH config and certificates to connect to Azure Resources.
+This cmdlet exports an SSH configuration file that can be used to connect to Azure Resources through client applications that support OpenSSH config and certificates.
+SSH config files can be created that use AAD issued certificates or local user credentials.

 ## SYNTAX